ldebruijn/graphql-protect/docs/run/kubernetes.md

 kubectl create configmap graphql-schema-config --from-file=schema.graphql
 ```

+> [!NOTE]
-[NOTE!]
-As always, make sure you're operating on the right context and namespace when executing these commands.
+> As always, make sure you're operating on the right context and namespace when executing these commands.